Sayed-Hossein-Hosseini/SQL_Project_Military_Base/README.md

 - SQL knowledge to modify or extend queries

 ## License
-This project is for academic and educational purposes only.
+This project is licensed under the MIT License.

 ## Authors
 - Sayyed Hossein Hosseini DolatAbadi